September 7 through December 1, 2019

 Woollett’s artwork, whether deftly drawn in graphite or colored pencil, is characterized by eye-catching and memorable compositions featuring birds in striking poses.
 His exquisitely detailed and elegantly sophisticated avian-themed artwork – conveying birds’ delicacy and poise – conveys the joys of observing, drawing, and appreciating nature.

 During his career, as Woollett’s choice of mediums gradually transitioned from graphite and watercolor to colored pencil, he strove to create artwork that would be selected for the Birds in Art exhibition.
 Determined to work harder each year to refine all aspects of his work, Woollett submitted artwork for the annual exhibition five times before he was successful in 2011 with a graphite work.
 “My first acceptance to Birds in Art was an incredible feeling; one I shall never forget,” Woollett said.
 Traveling from England to Wausau, his experiences during the opening festivities provided inspiration and fueled his motivation to improve.
 “When I initially scanned the galleries,” he said.
 “I knew I’d have to step it up even more, if I hoped to return.”
 Selected for inclusion in Birds in Art seven times, Woollett made the journey from England to attend the exhibition opening again twice subsequently.

 “I’m still taking in the fact that my work is deemed worthy of being exhibited alongside that of such esteemed and talented artists,” Woollett said of the Woodson Art Museum’s Birds in Art artists and previously named Master Artists.
 “It’s such a huge honor and one that has me still pinching myself most mornings when I sit to draw in my humble little studio.”
-A selection of Alan Woollett artworks will comprise his 2019 Birds in Art Master Artist grouping.
+A selection of Alan Woollett artworks comprises his 2019 Birds in Art Master Artist grouping.